stefanfrede/frede-io/README.md

 + Built with Polymer 2 to fit into the rest of Arigos system.
 + Wrote unit tests with Mocha and Chai to improve the code quality.
-+ Built a Docker container for GitLab CI to make sure that code ran against the unit tests before merging into master.
++ Built a Docker container for GitLab CI to make sure that code ran against the unit tests before merging into the main branch.
 + Wrote documentation to enhance usability.

 I built an interface to interact via a WebSocket connection with the back-end